Eliminate Duplicates from Text Files

 First, specify the destination folder you want to save processed files, don't leave blank or specify same folder as source file.

-Add Files to the Files to Process section, using drag and drop or the Add File(s) button.
+Add Files to the section, using drag and drop or the Add File(s) button.

 Choose process Options (parameters):